 Oct 4, 1998 1:35 PM Natural World

 When you're in Duluth, be sure to stop by and see all of our beautiful products – stop in our offices for a FREE map of Lake Superior.

 Aids to help you find your way around Lake Superior and the region.

 See what the Lake's like today.
-Assorted web cams around Lake Superior.
+Assorted webcams around Lake Superior.

-Our mile-by-mile guide to the entire Lake Superior Circle Tour, highlighting the best places to visit, stay, shop, eat and play.
+A mile-by-mile guide to the entire Lake Superior Circle Tour, highlighting the best places to visit, stay, shop, eat and play.